stocnet/MoNAn/README.md

 ### Preparing the data

-First, create data objects from the introduced data files, which are later combined to the process state
+First, we create MoNAn data objects from the introduced data files.

 ``` r
 # create objects